 - Talk with the 19th century doctor at his newly interpreted medical office at the Stonestreet Museum.
 Explore his herbal remedies in his medicinal garden and even “meet” a farmhand patient!

-- Meet with members of the Genealogy Club to learn more about your family history.
+- Meet with members of the Genealogical Society to learn more about your family history.
 Bring names of family members who were born before 1940 and check out available tools to find your ancestors!

 The fun will continue with FREE admission to the Museums on Sunday, June 24.

 For more information, please contact Program Manager, Maria Strohmayer.